MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

 1. Before you save and run the segment, Select **Edit details** next to the segment name.
 Provide a name for your segment and update the suggested **Output entity name** for the segment.
 You can also add a description to the segment.

 1. Select **Run** to save the segment, activate it and begin processing your segment based on all the rules and conditions.
 Otherwise, it will be saved as an inactive segment.

+1. By default segments are created as 'Dynamic' segments that refresh during system refresh.
+To prevent the segment from being refreshed during a system refresh, from the **Segments** page, select the segment and use the context menu option 'Make static'.
+'Static' segments can be refreshed manually at any time.

 1. Select **Back to segments** to go back to the **Segments** page.